alyssadata/Longevity_Engineering/08_NOTES/Emerging_Patterns_Across_Hallmarks.md

 The cancer risk appears repeatedly across telomeres, genomic instability, epigenetic reprogramming, and proteostasis.

-The systems that maintain longevity appear to be the same systems that suppress cancer.
+Many of the systems that support longevity also suppress cancer.
 They may be in fundamental tension.

 Aging may partly reflect tradeoffs imposed by cancer suppression.